Lawn Tantrum? Don’t Panic! How to Rescue Your Grass from Fertilizer Burn?

 Carefully Calculate the Right Amount of Fertilizer for the Size of the Area

-Understanding the nutrient amounts in fertilizer is key to avoiding overuse.
+As we have alluded to above understanding the nutrient amounts in fertilizer is key to avoiding overuse.
 The amount of fertilizer needed depends on several factors including the size of the area being fertilized, the type of soil, the weather conditions during application, and the timing of the application.

 When you look at a fertilizer bag, you will notice three numbers prominently displayed on the bag.
 These numbers refer to the NPK of the fertilizer and are typically printed on the majority of commercial fertilizer packages in the format 10-10-10.
 These figures provide information about the type of fertilizer’s nutrient content, specifically the amounts of nitrogen, phosphorus (potash), and potassium present.